nCine/nCine-site/web-tests.md

 ![apptest_audio](/img/apptests/apptest_audio.png "apptest_audio"){: .center-block :}

 This test shows how to play sound effects with an `AudioBufferPlayer`, and how to play music using an `AudioStreamPlayer`.
-It also allows you to play and pause the music or the sound and to change some properties.
+It also allows you to change some player properties and apply effects and filters.
 If the nCine has been compiled with ImGui some of those properties can be tweaked with an interface.

 **Controls**: